nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/session-management.md

 Stored data in memecached server will be lost when server has gone, but failover feature can keep using available memcached server even if some of servers has gone.

-# The Object for Session Management
+# The Object For Session Management

 `Rack::Session::Abstract::SessionHash` object is supposed to be set to an instance variable called `@session` in Handler classes.